Compliance Obligations – Definition

 The organization should establish environmental objectives at relevant functions and levels, taking into account the organization’s significant environmental aspects and associated compliance obligations, and considering its risks and opportunities.

-The organization should ensure that f personnel doing work that affects its environmental performance under its control have the necessary competence to fulfil its compliance obligations;
+The organization should ensure that f personnel doing work that affects its environmental performance under its control have the necessary competence to fulfill its compliance obligations;

 The competency requirements of this International Standard apply to persons working under the organization’s control who affect its environmental performance, including persons: